Provably Powerful Graph Neural Networks for Directed Multigraphs: Conclusion

 \section{Conclusion}

-This work proposes a set of simple adaptations to transform a standard message-passing GNN into a provably powerful directed multigraph learner.
-We make three contributions to the area of graph neural networks.
-Firstly, the theoretical analysis fills a gap in the literature about the power of combining different GNN adaptations/augmentations.
-In particular, we prove that ego IDs combined with port numbering and reverse message passing enable a suitably powerful message-passing GNN (e.g., GIN) to calculate unique node IDs and therefore detect any directed subgraph patterns.
-Secondly, the theoretical results are confirmed in practice with a range of synthetic subgraph detection tasks.
-The empirical results align closely with the theory, showing that the combination of all three adaptations is needed to detect the more complex subgraphs.
-Lastly, we show how our adaptations can be applied to two important financial crime problems: detecting money laundering transactions and detecting phishing accounts.
-GNNs with our adaptations achieve impressive results in both tasks, clearly outperforming relevant baselines.
-Reverse message passing and port numbering again prove crucial in reaching the highest scores, however, we find that with sufficiently varied input features, the use of ego IDs does not provide further advantages.
+This work has investigated a series of straightforward adaptations capable of transforming conventional message-passing GNNs into provably powerful directed multigraph learners.
+Our contributions to the field of graph neural networks are threefold.
+Firstly, our theoretical analysis addresses a notable gap in the existing literature about the power of combining different GNN adaptations/augmentations.
+Specifically, we prove that ego IDs combined with port numbering and reverse message passing enable a suitably powerful message-passing GNN, such as GIN, to compute unique node IDs and therefore detect any directed subgraph patterns.
+Secondly, our theoretical findings are validated empirically with a range of synthetic subgraph detection tasks.
+The practical results closely mirror the theoretical expectations, confirming that the combination of all three adaptations is needed to detect the more complex subgraphs.
+Lastly, we show how our adaptations can be applied to two important financial crime problems: detecting money laundering transactions and phishing accounts.
+GNNs enhanced with our proposed adaptations achieve impressive results in both tasks, either matching or surpassing relevant baselines.
+Reverse message passing and port numbering again prove crucial in reaching the highest scores, however, we find that ego IDs do not provide much additional benefit for these datasets.

-Although this work has focused on financial crime applications, our theoretical and practical results have wider relevance.
-Immediate future work could involve exploring applications of our methods to other directed multigraph problems, for example, in cybersecurity.
-Additional future work could explore the relationship between the computational complexity of different subgraph detection problems and the GNN learning and inference complexity.
+Although this work has focused on financial crime applications, the theory and practical results have a broader relevance.
+Immediate future work could involve exploring applications of our methods to other directed multigraph problems.
+An initial exploration can be found in the appendix, showing promising results on three real-world datasets.
+However, further experiments are needed to confirm general applicability in various domains.
+Additionally, future work could explore the relationship between the computational complexity of different subgraph detection problems and GNN performance.